 Have you ever watched someone stitch a patchwork quilt?
 They connect small pieces together to make a whole.
-In this sermon form, the preacher uses similar-size stories with a common thread and connects them.
+In this sermon form, the preacher uses similar size stories with a common thread, and connects them.
+The beginner should aim for three or four stories, one of which is the text told as story.